 But by the 1980s, MRP–now known as manufacturing resources planning–had also combined engineering, marketing, finance, accounting, and human resources into a complete planning process with the help of today’s computer technology.
 Many called this advanced system MRP II in its nascent stage, but today it is understood that MRP stands for the software that integrates all of these aspects.

 MRP begins with a schedule for a finished product.
 The system then converts that information into schedules of requirements for the parts, subassemblies, and materials needed to produce the final product within the established schedule.
 It also takes into consideration the shop’s workstation schedule and allocation of labor throughout the plant.
+(Learn more about MRP scheduling functionality).

 The MRP system of 2018 bears little resemblance to its predecessors.
 It is a completely accessible production tool that allows input from all departments and supplies real-time information to them.